Malik Ali Abbas Khokhar

 Malik Ali Abbas Khokhar is a Pakistani politician who was a Member of the Provincial Assembly of the Punjab, from 2008 to May 2018 and from August 2018 to January 2023.

 Early life and education

 He was born on 5 January 1972 in Okara.

 He graduated from University of the Punjab in 1994.

 Political career

-He was elected to the Provincial Assembly of the Punjab as an independent candidate from Constituency PP-192 (Okara-VIII) in 2008 Pakistani general election.
+He was elected to the Provincial Assembly of the Punjab as an independent candidate from Constituency PP-192 (Okara-VIII) in the 2008 Pakistani general election.
 He received 19,094 votes and defeated an independent candidate, Mian Sana Ullah Daula.

-He was re-elected to the Provincial Assembly of the Punjab as a candidate of Pakistan Muslim League (N) (PML-N) from Constituency PP-192 (Okara-VIII) in 2013 Pakistani general election.
+He was re-elected to the Provincial Assembly of the Punjab as a candidate of Pakistan Muslim League (N) (PML-N) from Constituency PP-192 (Okara-VIII) in the 2013 Pakistani general election.
 He received 42,073 votes and defeated Chaudhry Tariq Irshad Khan, a candidate of Pakistan Tehreek-e-Insaf (PTI).

-He was re-elected to Provincial Assembly of the Punjab as a candidate of PML-N from Constituency PP-187 (Okara-V) in 2018 Pakistani general election.
+He was re-elected to Provincial Assembly of the Punjab as a candidate of PML-N from Constituency PP-187 (Okara-V) in the 2018 Pakistani general election.